PRISHIta123/RAELN/README.md

 ```FEATURE_SELECTION_ALGO```: "AE","AEL1","AEL2","AEDropout","FSFC", "None"
 ```CLASSIFICATION_ALGO```: "LadderNW", "LadderNWsup", "RandomForest", "NaiveBayes"

-The number of components vs dataset variance for PCA, training loss vs epochs, feature importances, chosen features, training and testing (overall and per class) accuracies will be reported.
+The number of components vs dataset variance for PCA, training loss vs epochs for feature selection, feature importances, chosen features, training and testing (overall and per class) accuracies will be reported.
 Predicted vs Actual classes on the testing set can be accessed at the /output/predictions.csv file after running the model.

-## Citation